DistributedScience/Distributed-CellProfiler/README.md

 Run encapsulated docker containers with CellProfiler in the Amazon Web Services infrastructure.

 This code is an example of how to use AWS distributed infrastructure for running CellProfiler.
-The configuration of the AWS resources is done using fabric.
+The configuration of the AWS resources is done using boto3 and the awscli.
 The worker is written in Python and is encapsulated in a docker container.
 There are four AWS components that are minimally needed to run distributed jobs: